CyberAndi/node-red-mediola/README.md

 # node-red-mediola
-Node-Red Function and Flow for mediola Hubs
+Node-Red Function and Flow for mediola (a.i.o.)
+Gateways for Smarthome https://www.mediola.com

 1. Create Enject-Node with 1 Minutes Intervall